 RN students develop comprehensive physical assessment techniques and apply them in assessing the health status of people across the life span.
 This course includes a lecture component as well as a laboratory component which requires extensive practice time.
 Requires successful achievement of practicum to demonstrate mastery of skills.
-I c.u.
-Prerequisite: WRT 107.
+1 c.u.
+Prerequisite: WRT 108 or WRT 109.